A step-by-step guide to Zendesk create side conversations via email or Slack

 Wrapping it up: From Zendesk side conversations to automated resolutions

-Setting up Zendesk to create side conversations via email or Slack is a solid move for tidying up your team's collaboration.
-By following the steps we’ve outlined, you can cut down on context switching and keep important discussions organized right where they belong: inside the ticket.
+Setting up Zendesk to create side conversations via email or Slack is a smart move for organizing your team's collaboration.
+By following these steps, you can maintain high levels of organization right where they belong: inside the ticket.

-Ready to see how AI can truly transform your support workflows?
+Ready to see how AI can complement your support workflows?
 Get started with eesel AI today.

 Frequently asked questions